-No matter how you found out about the Curly Girl method, I guarantee that once you found out about it you had some mixed feelings.
-You heard about not shampooing and no silicones and plopping and pixiecurling and sulfates and surfactants and probably got a little overwhelmed unless you happened to get a degree in chemistry.
+No matter how you found out about the Curly Girl method, I guarantee that once you found out about it, you had some mixed feelings.
+You heard about not shampooing and no silicones, about sulfates and surfactants, and probably got a little overwhelmed unless you happen to have a degree in chemistry.
+I want to straighten everything out in one place.
+Read on, and perhaps you'll find out that the Curly Girl method is exactly what you and your curls have been looking for.

 WHAT DOES CG MEAN?
 WHO CAME UP WITH IT?